 I love soft-boiled eggs, cooked just right with a sprinkle of sea salt and fresh cracked pepper, served alongside a chunk of warm, crusty baguette.
 It is a simple breakfast that is so satisfying.
 I overdosed as a kid on soft-boiled eggs when I got sick once, and the doctor instructed me to eat them along with chicken soup every day, and it would cure me.
 It did work, but I never looked at a soft-boiled egg until my first trip to Germany.
 Every inn I stayed at offered perfect soft-boiled eggs, bread, cheese, yogurt, and ultra-creamy coffee—very fond memories.

 - We tried this recipe with and without vinegar.
-As well we tried it at 2, 3, 4 and 5 minutes.
-Without vinegar, the egg white and yolk would break when removing from the shell.
+As well, we tried it at 2, 3, 4, and 5 minutes.
+Without vinegar, the egg white and yolk would break when removed from the shell.
 At all times, with vinegar, the egg held up nicely.

 - Two minutes produced a watery egg; the white was the consistency of, well, how do you say this, snot?

-- Four minutes, the white of the egg was a bit firmer but the yolk was getting a bit too dense for our liking.
+- After four minutes, the white of the egg was a bit firmer, but the yolk was getting a bit too dense for our liking.

-- Five minutes, the white was pretty firm, and the yolk was getting very firm.
+- After five minutes, the white was pretty firm, and the yolk was getting very firm.

 - 1 tablespoon white or cider vinegar

 Take the egg out of the refrigerator 30 minutes (up to an hour) before cooking.

 Bring water to boil in a saucepan.